paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 ```
 <img src="SampleCustomAsset.png" width="50%">

 Custom assets aid decoupling.
-Many components can operate without directly knowing each other.
+Many components can operate without knowing each other.

 Access custom asset values by either casting or using the `Value` getter.
 ToString() will aways call ToString() on the Value field.
 ```C#